1988–89 Philadelphia Flyers season: Season standings

+Record vs. opponents

 Playoffs

 Facing the first-place Washington Capitals in the first round, the Flyers pulled off the upset in six games.
 Ron Hextall managed to score another empty-net goal in the waning moments of Game 5, becoming the first NHL goalie to score a goal in the playoffs.
 The Flyers then came back from a 3 games to 2 deficit to defeat the Pittsburgh Penguins in seven games to make the Wales Conference Finals before bowing out to the Montreal Canadiens in six games.
 This would be the Flyers last playoff appearance until 1995.